BritishPandaChick/election-map/README.md

-# Election Map
+# Election Map Project
-Skillcrush 102 bonus project.
-Election Map.
+Skillcrush 102 bonus project, This is an interactive election map that shows which candidates won each state and who won the election.

-## Dependencies
+## Tech Stack
 - HTML
 - CSS
 - JavaScript

 ## Instructions
-Clone or download zip file.
-Open index.html file in your browser.
-Move your mouse over the map to see which candidates won each state.
+1. Clone or download zip file.
+2. Open index.html file in your browser.
+2. Move your mouse over the map to see which candidates won each state.
 Look at the table on top to see who won the election.

-## Contributing
-This repository is based on a design created by Skillcrush and DOUGX.NET.
-Therefore I will not be accepting any pull requests.
+These numbers will change as you look at each state.

 ## Acknowledgements
 * Skillcrush